lrusso/tinymce/README.md

     });
 ```

-## Spellcheker example response from server
+## Spellchecker example response from server

 ```
 {